-To elaborate, this was Wendy Carlos (who released the first commercially successful electronic music album and the soundtrack for A Clockwork Orange,), backed up the London Symphony Orchestra.
-Lots of synthezyzer pipe organ and Cherubic Choir.
+Awesome Music: ...
+Yes.
+This was Wendy Carlos (who released the first commercially successful electronic music album and the soundtrack for A Clockwork Orange), backed up the London Symphony Orchestra.
+Lots of synthesizer pipe organ and Cherubic Choir.
 And when it wasn't Wendy Carlos, it was Journey.

 Big Lipped Alligator Moment: The Grid Bugs appear briefly on-screen with Yori explaining that "if [they] get us, we've had it".
 However, they never appear or get mentioned in the rest of the movie.

 There was supposedly a scene in the original script where the heroes did battle with the bugs, but it was cut.

 Cult Classic: Despite a disappointing box-office turnover, the movie didn't fade from memory and developed a devoted cult following.
 Its cult status is one of the reasons why it got a $170 million sequel 28 years later.

 Much is made of the "Users" being godlike to the programs, and Flynn himself seems to parallel the life and accomplishments of Jesus (especially at the end of the film, which is the Harrowing of Hell in all but name).
 A lot of scenes also seem to be reminiscent of Ben Hur and other big Christian epics of the 50s.

 Sark is red, has devil horns, and keeps hammering on the enslaved programs that users don't exist, like those Dirty Communists.